-Load data into Azure Data Lake Store by using Azure Data Factory
+Load data into Azure Data Lake Storage Gen1 by using Azure Data Factory

-Azure Data Lake Store is an enterprise-wide hyper-scale repository for big data analytic workloads.
-Azure Data Lake lets you capture data of any size, type, and ingestion speed.
+Azure Data Lake Storage Gen1 (previously known as Azure Data Lake Store) is an enterprise-wide hyper-scale repository for big data analytic workloads.
+Data Lake Storage Gen1 lets you capture data of any size, type, and ingestion speed.
 The data is captured in a single place for operational and exploratory analytics.

 Azure Data Factory is a fully managed cloud-based data integration service.
 You can use the service to populate the lake with data from your existing system and save time when building your analytics solutions.

-Azure Data Factory offers the following benefits for loading data into Azure Data Lake Store:
+Azure Data Factory offers the following benefits for loading data into Data Lake Storage Gen1: